 The accommodation comprises a spacious open plan kitchen and lounge occupying the entire ground floor and a large vaulted bedroom and bathroom on the first floor.
 The barn is packed full of character with stone floors, vaulted ceilings and wooden beams.
 The decor is 'modern country' with furnishings in natural linen, classic stripes and pure wool rugs and throws.
 Stone balustrade table lamps add a touch of french flair.

 The fully equipped modern kitchen has cream granite worktops, dishwasher, microwave and all conceivable cookware, glassware and crockery but trust us, with the fantastic restaurants and pubs in the area you'll want to dine out more that once during your stay.

 Upstairs the spacious bedroom offers an incredibly comfortable pocket-sprung king-size bed with crisp cotton sheets, feather duvet and warm blankets for a restful sleep.
-The comfort continues in the travertine bathroom with deep pile towels, luxury bath robes, complimentary slippers, full size bath and powerful raindrop shower.
+The comfort continues in the travertine bathroom with deep pile towels, full size bath and a powerful raindrop shower.